Jeannet Leendertse – Seaweed baskets

 From the vulnerable, delicate, fragile vessels to the biomimicry of her pleated silk sculptures, it’s clear to see Jeannet has a deep appreciation and affection for nature.
 Her work uses the living construction material seaweed, tightly sewn and coiled with linen thread, to create astonishingly sculptural vessels.

 Jeannet found time to talk to Fibre Arts Take Two about her life and the beauty and perils of seaweed.

 Jeannet didn’t start her artistic career with fibre arts.
 “I always had an interest in textiles,” she says, “but I think I ended up studying graphic design because it seemed like a practical choice.
 I could see myself making a living doing it.
 Choosing a practical direction was definitely on my mind.”

 After years of successful work in book design, Jeannet needed a change.
-“I started thinking, ‘Oh, I think I need something new to feel as excited again, as I used to about creating new things’.
+“I started thinking, ‘Oh, I need something new to feel as excited again as I used to about creating new things’.
 I think every artist has this.
-We do it because you make something and you just get so excited.
-I was feeling that that was lessening as I was designing books, so I felt I needed fresh materials to get re-inspired.”
+We do it because you make something, and you just get so excited.
+I felt that that was lessening as I was designing books, so I felt I needed fresh materials to re-inspire.”

 Working with seaweed has its challenges, “Well, it’s salty and cold and wet,” Chuckles Jeannet, “My hands some days don’t look so good.
-It’s hard on the skin so I’m using lots and lots of lotion.
-The other, other thing is that you need to keep it cold, because if you don’t, it starts to disintegrate.
-I keep everything wet and cold until the piece that I’m working on is finished and then I dry it all at once so that you don’t get any decomposing going on because that’s where it gets smelly.”
+It’s hard on the skin, so I’m using lots and lots of lotion.
+The other, other thing is that you need to keep it cold because if you don’t, it starts to disintegrate.
+I keep everything wet and cold until the piece I’m working on is finished, and then I dry it all at once so that you don’t get any decomposing going on because that’s where it gets smelly.”

 Recently Jeannet worked in collaboration with the experimental culinary group, Steinbeisser.